meteocat/pymica/docs/source/ems_tutorial_3.rst

 After executing the previous code line, a webservice prompts up, where the build clusters are shown and can be downloaded in a GeoJSON format for further applications.
-Once downladed, they can be opened by a GIS software and easily modified.
+Once downloaded, they can be opened by a GIS software and easily modified.

 In this case, we did not make the last code line executable since it is